 Deductions from SSP

-Employers are legally entitled to make deductions from SSP (as it is seen as a ‘wage) for salary overpayments, for example, but are not advised to do this as this could breach the implied duty of trust and confidence which exists between the employer and employee, if an employee is receiving little or no money while sick.
+Employers are legally entitled to make deductions from SSP (as it’s seen as a ‘wage) for salary overpayments, for example, but aren’t advised to do this as this could breach the implied duty of trust and confidence which exists between the employer and employee, if an employee is receiving little or no money while sick.
 Employers should wait to make the deductions (which the employee must agree to) until the employee returns to full pay or, if they leave employment (or their employment is terminated), from their final salary payment.

 There are special rules for deductions made from shop-worker’s pay.